 Known in French as the plis-de-serviette or plis-de-parchemin, this motif dates back to the Middle Ages in Flanders (now northeastern France and western Belgium) as a simple, easily-crafted yet elegant way to fill blank spaces.
 At that time, the nomenclature was Latin (lignum undulatum or wavy wood) but took on textile nomenclature during the 19th century revival of interest in Gothic design.
 While common in French furniture and interior decoration such as wood paneling or wainscoting, this motif crossed the Channel in Tudor times and can even be glimpsed during broadcasts of Downton Abbey!

 The Gothic or simple pointed arch is something we expect to see in Gothic style furniture of the 19th century, not only as an architectural feature but also as the framework for intricate tracery.
-Such an arch is missing entirely from this cabinet which uses instead a variation on the Moorish or horseshoe arch found in the architecture of regions remote from France.
-The arch shapes seen on the crown of this cabinet are achieved by overlaying a pair of rounded horseshoe arches with another such arch between them.
-What results, in the middle, is a pointed arch nipped in on the sides where a Gothic arch would have been straight.
-This is outlined in red in the following illustration:
+Such an arch is missing entirely from this cabinet which uses instead a lancet arch — the variation on the Moorish or horseshoe arch found in the architecture of regions remote from France.
+For more about this arch, see the section on Gothic in Stylistic Origins.

 Such an arch is seen more commonly in Gothic design as a variation of the lancet or extremely tall and thin arches supporting more elaborate designs such as quatrefoils and rose window patterns.
 This arch shape is also found on the door panels of the lowest part of this cabinet, where it more closely resembles the lancet arch.
 Did the person who commissioned this work have a fascination with Moorish architecture based on travels to Spain or the Levant?
 Was it built to house treasures acquired there?
 Does the cabinet predate the 19th century revival of interest in Gothic design, before the efforts of Eugène Viollet-le-Duc made elements such as the Gothic arch more popular?